zhehaowang/zhehao.me/book-notes/ecpp/it41-48-templates-and-generic-programming.md

 * Use member function templates to generate functions that accept all compatible types
 * If you declare member templates for generalized copy construction or generalized assignment, you'll still need to declare the normal copy constructor and copy assignment operator, too

-### Define non-member functions inside templates when type conversions are desired
+### Item 46.
+Define non-member functions inside templates when type conversions are desired

 Recall that item 24 explained why non-member functions are eligible for implicit type conversions on all arguments (`operator*` on `Rational` class, why it should not be a member function, instead, have a non-member so that `lhs` is eligible for implicit conversion.)